cloudify-cosmo/docs.getcloudify.org/content/intro/evaluating-cloudify.md

 ## Deploying a Complex Sample Application

 This procedure enables you to deploy the NodeCellar application locally.
 NodeCellar is a sample application, created by Christophe Coenraets, that demonstrates the usage of various technologies (Backbone.js, Node.js, MongoDB).
 You must have installed Cloudify in order to run this evaluation process.
-For more information about installation, see
+For more information about installation, [click here]({{< relref "manager/bootstrapping/.md" >}}).

 1. Download and extract the blueprint to your home directory by executing the following commands on your Linux server: